learn-co-students/sinatra-view-and-controller-readme-walkthrough-online-web-sp-000/README.md

 ## Overview

 In this code-along, we'll show you how to pass data back to views from your controller using an instance variable, and then render it using ERB.
-This is an important step in building web applications, because it allows us to make your pages *dynamic* rather than *static* - that is, the data can change depending on the inputs provided by the user.
-As an example, we'll be creating a "String Reverser" - the user inputs a string ("Hello World") into an HTML form, and is shown the reverse of the string ("dlroW olleH") on the following page.

 ## Objectives

-1. Review passing data from a form to a controller using `params`
+1. Pass data from a form to a controller using `params`
 2. Manipulate data inside of a route in the controller
 3. Assign data to an instance variable
-4. Render data in a `.erb` file using erb tags.
+4. Render data in a `.erb` file using erb tags

 ## Setup